Grant Shapps forced to cancel Ukraine trip due to threat of Russian missile attack

 Grant Shapps forced to cancel Ukraine port trip due to threat of Russian missile attack

-British intelligence warned UK defence minister Grant Shapps that there was a threat of Russian missile strikes against him
+British intelligence warned the UK defence minister that there was a threat of Russian missile strikes against him

-UK defence minister Grant Shapps was forced to abandon a trip to the Ukrainian port city of Odessa after Russia became aware of his whereabouts, it has been reported.
+UK defence minister Grant Shapps was forced to abandon a trip to the Ukrainian port city of Odesa after Russia became aware of his whereabouts, it has been reported.

 It comes just days after it was revealed that an RAF jet transporting Mr Shapps back to England from Poland earlier this week had its GPS signal jammed while flying over the Russian exclave of Kaliningrad.

-Mr Shapps, accompanied by UK army chief Sir Tony Radakin, was preparing to visit Odessa earlier this month during a three-day visit to Ukraine.
+Mr Shapps, accompanied by UK army chief Admiral Sir Tony Radakin, was preparing to visit Odesa earlier this month during a three-day visit to Ukraine.

 Footage published by Mr Shapps showed him in the capital of Kyiv on 8 March.

-“I’m in Kyiv to raise the alarm to the democratic world - we must make sure Ukraine wins this war,” he wrote on X at the time.
+“I’m in Kyiv to raise the alarm to the democratic world – we must make sure Ukraine wins this war,” he wrote on Twitter/X at the time.

 “The UK has stepped up to do more than ever, with our largest military support package to date.
 Every nation must now do the same and ensure freedom triumphs over tyranny.”

-The pair held meetings with Ukrainian president Volodymyr Zelensky and army chief Oleksandr Skyrsky, before preparing for a 290-mile trip south to the port city of Odessa on the Black Sea.
+The pair held meetings with Ukrainian president Volodymyr Zelensky and army chief Oleksandr Syrsky, before preparing for a 290-mile trip south to the port city of Odesa on the Black Sea.

-But just moments before the delegation was ready to leave, the trip was cancelled.
+But just moments before the delegation was due to leave, the trip was cancelled.
 A report from The Sunday Times said it was because the Russians had “become aware of the plans”.

-The security risk had already been raised to critical after a Russian missile landed just 500 metres from Mr Zelensky during his trip to Odessa earlier that week, where he was visiting with Greek Prime Minister Kyriakos Mitsotakis.
+The security risk had already been raised to critical after a Russian missile landed just 500 metres from Mr Zelensky during his trip to Odesa earlier that week, where he was visiting with Greek prime minister Kyriakos Mitsotakis.

 Though neither leader was injured, the Ukrainian military said five people were killed in the strike.

-“We saw this strike today,” Mr Zelensky said at the time, from Odessa.
+“We saw this strike today”, Mr Zelensky said at the time, from Odesa.
 “You can see who we are dealing with, they don’t care where they strike.

 “I know that there were victims today, I don’t know all the details yet, but I know that there are dead and wounded.”

-Russia has stepped up its strikes on the southern city in recent weeks, which is a vital hub for Ukrainian grain exports.
+Russia has in recent weeks stepped up its strikes on the southern city, which is a vital hub for Ukrainian grain exports.

-At least 20 people were killed and more than 70 wounded in an attack on Friday after Russia fired back-to-back Iksander-M missiles at Odessa.
+At least 20 people were killed and more than 70 wounded in an attack on Friday after Russia fired back-to-back Iskander-M missiles at Odesa.
 The authorities said it was the deadliest attack in the city’s recent history.

 Join our commenting forum